 You will not feel any creepiness while exploring the town, even as a solo traveler.
 Just use the same common sense that you would anywhere else.
 In other words, don’t walk alone at night, etc.

 Chiapas on the whole is a safe state to visit, despite being one of the poorest in Mexico.

 Chiapa de Corzo has a hot, dry heat.
 The town is located in the Chiapas lowlands and as such, it has a substantially different climate compared to San Cristobal de Las Casas in the mountains.

-The dry season runs from November to April and the wet season starts in May.
+The dry season runs from November/December to April and the wet season starts in May.
 Over the course of the year, the temperature typically varies from 64°F to 96°F.